-Objective CIE 1.1 wastev or adequate public facilities including transportation, potable water, water, reuse water, drainage, and recreation, in coordination with SID, re existing and future populations.
-Policy CIE 1.1.1 below Capital Improv achiev and maintain a 5-Year Schedule of Capital Improvements, set forth in Table 8.1, which will be reviewed and updated on an annual basis.
-I improvements shall be included in the 5-Year Schedule of Capital vements based on the criteria below.
-Projects necessary to ensure the ement and maintenance of adopted level of service (LOS) standards e prioritized for funding based on the following criteria: a) The elimination of public health and safety hazards; b) The correction of capacity deficiencies in order to achieve the adopted LOS standards; c) The need for capital improvements to accommodate new or approved projects or additional growth in order to achieve and maintain the adopted LOS standards. d) The extent to which costs associated with the capital improvement can be funded from existing revenues; e) The extent to which the capital improvement will meet the Goals, Objectives and Policies of the Plan; f) The extent to which the capital improvement will generate revenues or otherwise produce positive benefits for the City; g) Financial feasibility; h) Consideration of the plans of local, county and state agencies providing public facilities; and i) The need for the renewal of and replacement of existing public facilities.
+Plan for adequate public facilities including transportation, potable water, wastewater, reuse water, drainage, and recreation, in coordination with SID, to serve existing and future populations.

+Adopt and maintain a 5-Year Schedule of Capital Improvements, set forth below in Table 8.1, which will be reviewed and updated on an annual basis.
+Capital improvements shall be included in the 5-Year Schedule of Capital Improvements based on the criteria below.
+Projects necessary to ensure the achievement and maintenance of adopted level of service (LOS) standards shall be prioritized for funding based on the following criteria:

+- a) The elimination of public health and safety hazards; - b) The correction of capacity deficiencies in order to achieve the adopted LOS standards; - c) The need for capital improvements to accommodate new or approved projects or additional growth in order to achieve and maintain the adopted LOS standards. - d) The extent to which costs associated with the capital improvement can be funded from existing revenues; - e) The extent to which the capital improvement will meet the Goals, Objectives and Policies of the Plan; - f) The extent to which the capital improvement will generate revenues or otherwise produce positive benefits for the City; - g) Financial feasibility; - h) Consideration of the plans of local, county and state agencies providing public facilities; and - i) The need for the renewal of and replacement of existing public facilities.

-- Policy CIE 1.1.2 Implement the Interlocal Agreement between the City of Westlake and the Seminole Improvement District Regarding the Provision of Certain Services, Infrastructure, and Public Facilities in the City of Westlake and for Assurance of Non-Duplication of Services dated March 2018 ("SID-Westlake Interlocal") to 1) provide for coordination regarding the entity responsible for funding and constructing required capital improvement projects identified in the 5-Year Schedule of Capital Improvements and 2) coordinate with SID to ensure funding and construction of the public facilities enumerated 5-Year Schedule of Capital Improvements where SID is responsible for providing those facilities. - Policy CIE 1.1.3 Coordinate with SID and other local governments on funding sources for capital improvement projects.
+Implement the Interlocal Agreement between the City of Westlake and the Seminole Improvement District Regarding the Provision of Certain Services, Infrastructure, and Public Facilities in the City of Westlake and for Assurance of Non-Duplication of Services dated March 2018 ("SID-Westlake Interlocal") to 1) provide for coordination regarding the entity responsible for funding and constructing required capital improvement projects identified in the 5-Year Schedule of Capital Improvements and 2) coordinate with SID to ensure funding and construction of the public facilities enumerated 5-Year Schedule of Capital Improvements where SID is responsible for providing those facilities.

+Coordinate with SID and other local governments on funding sources for capital improvement projects.
 A variety of funding sources may be used to provide capital improvements.
-These may include developer assessments or contributions, ad valorem taxes, general revenues, other assessments, tax increment funds, grants, and private funds. - Policy CIE 1.1.4 In coordination with SID, pursue state and federal grant opportunities to fund projects in the 5-Year Schedule of Capital Improvements.
-The City shall provide a status report regarding any grants that have been applied for or received for projects within the Capital Improvement Element. - Policy CIE 1.1.5 A new fifth year will be added to the 5-Year Schedule of Capital Improvements annually. - Policy CIE 1.1.6 Include in its annual update of its 5-Year Schedule of Capital Improvements any necessary improvement or projects identified in the City's ten-year Water Supply Facility Work Plan. - Policy CIE 1.1.7 Include in its annual update of its 5-Year Schedule of Capital Improvements any transportation improvements adopted in the Palm Beach County Transportation Planning Agency (Palm Beach TPA) Transportation Improvement Program adopted pursuant to s.
-339.175(8) F.S. - Policy CIE 1.1.8Review and update, on an annual basis, the Capital Improvements Element of the Plan.
-This review shall also ensure consistency between the Future Land Use, Transportation, Infrastructure, and Capital Improvements Elements. - Objective CIE 1.2 Achieve and maintain adopted LOS standards.
+These may include developer assessments or contributions, ad valorem taxes, general revenues, other assessments, tax increment funds, grants, and private funds.

+In coordination with SID, pursue state and federal grant opportunities to fund projects in the 5-Year Schedule of Capital Improvements.
+The City shall provide a status report regarding any grants that have been applied for or received for projects within the Capital Improvement Element.

-Policy CIE 1.2.1Utilize LOS standards identified in the Plan as set forth in Table 8.2 to evaluate public facilities' needs.
+A new fifth year will be added to the 5-Year Schedule of Capital Improvements annually.

+Include in its annual update of its 5-Year Schedule of Capital Improvements any necessary improvement or projects identified in the City's ten-year Water Supply Facility Work Plan.

+Include in its annual update of its 5-Year Schedule of Capital Improvements any transportation improvements adopted in the Palm Beach County Transportation Planning Agency (Palm Beach TPA) Transportation Improvement Program adopted pursuant to s.
+339.175(8) F.S.

+Review and update, on an annual basis, the Capital Improvements Element of the Plan.
+This review shall also ensure consistency between the Future Land Use, Transportation, Infrastructure, and Capital Improvements Elements.

+Achieve and maintain adopted LOS standards.

+Policy CIE 1.2.1 Utilize LOS standar

+$\label{thm:continuous} Utilize\ LOS\ standards\ identified\ in\ the\ Plan\ as\ set\ for th\ in\ Table\ 8.2\ to\ evaluate\ public\ facilities'\ needs.$